Gkirito/Gkirito/README.md

 ### Hi there 👋 ![](https://komarev.com/ghpvc/?username=Gkirito&style=flat-square&color=brightgreen)
-- 🔭 I’m currently working at Home :D
+- 🔭 I’m currently working at ChainX :D
 - 🌱 I’m currently learning `Go` `K8s` and `Istio`
 <!--
 **Gkirito/Gkirito** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.